teleprint-me/agent/README.md

 pip install -r requirements.txt
 ```

+Note that there is no benefit to quantizing models on the GPU.
+Use the CPU to utilize system memory more effectively.
+It's common that the CPU will have more memory available than the GPU itself.

 From here, you'll need to download the model weights from the vendor.
 Once you've done that, you can convert the model wieghts.

+For help, just use the following command.

 ```sh
 python convert_hf_to_gguf.py -h
 ```

-The conversion process is rather simple in use (the implementation is quite involved).
+The conversion process is simple assuming you installed the required dependencies.

 ```sh
 python convert_hf_to_gguf.py /mnt/models/openai/gpt-oss-20b --outtype q8_0 --outfile /mnt/models/openai/gpt-oss-20b/ggml-model-q8_0.gguf